Table of Contents

 So what could HR automation look like for your company?
 Let's look at some of the best HR automation examples of how you can increase business efficiency with the right hr tools.

 Many data entry tasks for HR teams are still done via manual entry - inputting leave dates, payroll and hourly info, and employee information.
 But doing all these tasks by hand leaves plenty of room for errors to creep in.
-Employees get tired, distracted, or a little dazed by the boring, repetitive nature of data entry, and mistakes happen.
+Employees get tired, distracted, or a little dazed by the tedious, repetitive nature of data entry, and mistakes happen.

-Let’s face it - almost no one really enjoys taking on those small, mindless tasks like data entry.
+Let's face it - almost no one enjoys taking on those small, mindless tasks like data entry.
 Employees are most engaged when their work has purpose and meaning, and entering employee info into a spreadsheet does not fit that bill.
 Even your HR managers feel the pressure - they spend an average of 14 hours per week manually completing tasks that could be automated.